 Welcome to the MPRG Wilczek at MPIDS!

-- fundamental aspects of turbulence: statistical theories, space-time structure of turbulence
+- fundamental aspects of turbulence: statistical theory, space-time structure of turbulence, particle-laden flows

 - environmental flows: turbulent convection, atmospheric boundary layers, wind energy conversion